Why People Over 50 Need to Start a YouTube Channel

 My YouTube Story

-My channel has over 4525 subscribers, and I make a nice retirement income from a very small channel.
-This is why I want to encourage older people to consider YouTube a viable side hustle.
+My channel has over 4895 subscribers, and I make a nice retirement side hustle income from a very small channel.
+This is why I want to encourage older people to consider YouTube as a potential viable side hustle.

 The Advantage of Age and Experience